HandOfGod94/vue-semantic/README.md

 > Work In Progress

-This is just another attempt to create native Vue Components for Semantic UI.
-It is different from Semantic-UI-Vue in a sense that it's design is inspired from Vuetify and Bootstrap-Vue.
+The main aim of this project is not just limited to creating wrapper around Semantic UI components but to create a framework that can handle data intensive tasks, such as:
+* Searching
+* Sorting
+* Grouping
+* (Advance) Graph and Data plot
+* (Advnace) Querying mechanism to extract data from rendernderd componets.s

-For documentation it still requires a lot of work.
+Documentation still requires a lot of work.
 More UT's and Components coming soon.

 ## Build Setup